 Just like the red book you get when you take your baby home from hospital, puppies come with a registration document and a vet record.
 You diligently stick the vaccination stickers into your book, making a note of when you’ve wormed him, and how much further he can walk each day on a lead before sitting down and refusing to budge.

-You take him to puppy training classes and sit there all smug when your dog achieves something another dog can’t yet do, and you’re practically jumping in your seat with your hand up waiting for the trainer to ask you how things went with last week’s practice.
+You take him to puppy training classes or puppy kindergarten and sit there all smug when your dog achieves something another dog can’t yet do, and you’re practically jumping in your seat with your hand up waiting for the trainer to ask you how things went with last week’s practice.

 Your dog can do no wrong, and you are the perfect puppy mum.